w33ts/dank-memer-wiki/Bot-features/Currency-Commands/Basic-Commands.md

 <img src="/use_example.png" alt="use example.">
 </center>

 If you are opening lootboxes, <a href="/About-Dank-Memer/Premium-users" target="_blank">premium supporters</a> can reroll the loot from boxes for a chance to change what they received!
+If you have gems, you can continue to reroll for an increasing amount of gems until you get what you want.

 A `Use Again` button will pop up after you used an item (besides lootboxes) under the embed or when an item expires through the DM Notifications.